CloudFamily/CloudFamily/content/_index.en.md

 We

 - Organize [Festive Tech Calendar](/festivetechcalendar)
-- Promote other community initiatives
+- Promote other community initiatives at [/initiatives](/initiatives)
 - Support people starting their journey

 ## How to contribute